The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 ![13](./assets/13.png)

 2. Back in your Cloud9 terminal, make sure that you have a `Unit-0` folder and that your "working directory" is your `Unit-0` folder.
 If not, `cd Unit-0` to jump into it.
-Clone down the project using `git clone <ssh_url>`, using the URL you copied from the previous step.
+Clone down the project using `git clone <ssh_url>`, replacing `<ssh_url>` with the URL you copied from the previous step.
 If asked, "Are you sure you want to continue connecting", type `yes`.

 3. Then change directory into your project `cd my-first-repo` or whatever you named your repository.